TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/importmap.md

 <div class="lesson-content__panel" markdown="1">

-Since Rails 7 is relatively new there aren't a ton of resources available yet.
-That being said here are some that are worth taking a look at:

 1. First things first.
 [Briefly look over the `importmap-rails` gem README on GitHub](https://github.com/rails/importmap-rails).
 This has A LOT of the information here plus more.
 Straight from the horse's mouth.
 1. Read [David Heinemeier Hansson's article](https://world.hey.com/dhh/modern-web-apps-without-javascript-bundling-or-transpiling-a20f2755) on Modern web apps without JavaScript bundling or transpiling.
 He describes the why and how of the `importmap` addition to Rails 7.
 1. Appsignal produce a good [Importmaps under the hood](https://blog.appsignal.com/2022/03/02/import-maps-under-the-hood-in-rails-7.html) article that is well worth a read to get a bit more information on what we covered above.